Classification of spherical algebraic subalgebras of real simple Lie algebras of rank 1: Introduction

 After this paper was finished, we learned that Kimelfeld has considered the classification problem of algebraic spherical subgroups in real simple Lie groups $G=K\exp(\lie{p})$ of rank~$1$, too.
 In~\cite{Ki} he obtains Proposition~\ref{intro} by differential geometric arguments based on the Karpelevich compactification of the hyperbolic space $G/K$ and then gives a general description of all spherical algebraic subgroups of $G$.
 However, he does not provide an explicit list of all spherical algebraic subalgebras of $\lie{g}$.
+Bien obtains an explicit but not complete list in \cite{Bien}.

-\emph{Acknowledgments.} We would like to thank Peter Heinzner and Valdemar Tsanov for helpful discussions on the subject presented here.
-We are much obliged to Friedrich Knop for informing us about Kimelfeld's paper~\cite{Ki} as well as about an inaccuracy in the statement of Theorem~\ref{NonredOrthogonal}.
+\emph{Acknowledgements.} We would like to thank Peter Heinzner and Valdemar Tsanov for helpful discussions on the subject presented here.
+We are much obliged to Friedrich Knop for informing us about Kimelfeld's paper~\cite{Ki} as well as about an inaccuracy in the statement of Theorem~\ref{NonredOrthogonal} in an earlier version of this manuscript.
+The first author gratefully acknowledges the financial support by SPP 1388 ``Darstellungstheorie'' and SFB/TR 12 ``Symmetries and Universality in Mesoscopic Systems'' of the DFG.

-\emph{Notation.} We denote Lie groups by upper case roman letters while their Lie algebras are denoted by the corresponding lower case gothic letters, i.e., $\lie{g}=\Lie(G)$.